jsiegenthaler/homebridge-eosstb/README.md

 **Fully Configurable**: A large amount of configuration items exist to allow you to configure your plugin the way you want.

-**Shortcut Support**: In Apple Shortcuts you can turn the set-top box on and off and change channels.

 **Future Services Support**: The plugin supports current and target media state, even though the Home app accessory cannot currently display this data (as at iOS 14.x).
 Hopefully, Apple will add support in the future.

-### TO-DO:
-**Synchronised Current Channel Display**: Changing the channel on the set-top box changes the displayed channel name in the Home app in real time, and vice-versa.